mpaglia0/Iudas/README.md

 - Added a PHP script (available in the ```static``` directory) that will allow visitors to send comments through the form (Static Comments needs you send the comment by email).

 :warning: Each article needs to have the ``slug`` metadata duly assigned in order to let this plugin works!

+Starting from Z v2.03 the Comment Form includes a simple SPAM filter based on a honeypot trick.

 ![Screenshot](screenshots/comments.jpg)